Ain (river): Economy

 The economy is not generally such as to provide riches.
 Neither is it one which used to require large towns as other than external markets in which to sell.
 The population is therefore dispersed.
 The exception to this is the town of Oyonnax, in the Ange valley which is parallel with the Ain.
 According to the legend, St Léger gave the monopoly of comb making to Oyonnax in 630.
 The traditional small products of the region, wood-turning, horn combs and trinkets led to the development of a specialism in the injection moulding, vacuum forming and so on of plastics, beginning with celluloid in 1880.
 The town's population in 1999 was 24,636 but it is the exception for the river basin (ext links).

 Timber is the region's most obvious asset.
 Some was marketed down river and some converted into charcoal which permitted the rise of water-powered forges working iron from smelters in the Saône valley.
 There is also pasture producing cheese specialities.
 In the 20th century, the water power was diverted to the production of hydro-electricity, a fact which aided the early introduction of the plastics industry at Oyonnax.
 In this, the Ain is central.

-This is an area of unusually high rainfall for France.
-But in the summer season, the weather is usually kind.
-The woodland walks, fishing, sailing and impressive scenery have permitted the development of the outdoor kind of tourism.